 One of the soundtrack songs "It's In Your Eyes" is performed by leading man Denzel Washington's wife Pauletta Washington

-Before casting Hanks, there was talks about a lesser known actor.
-All male adult film star Jerry Kelly was considered to give more of a real feel since he had experience as a gay man and dealt with some similar issues.
+Before casting Hanks, there were talks about a lesser known actor.
+Male adult film star Jerry Kelly was considered to give more of a real feel, since he had experience as a gay man and dealt with some similar issues.

 7 of 8 found this interesting Interesting? |

 Variety gave a mixed review of Philadelphia (1993), as shown in the following extracts: "Intelligent but too neatly worked out in its political and melodramatic details, pic is fronted by a dynamite lead performance from Tom Hanks".
 And "The screenplay has been extremely well worked out, but too much so, because every piece fits so perfectly that there are no rough edges, no moments where the raw, devastating reality of the situation registers with total force".

 8 of 10 found this interesting Interesting? |